 From April 1st, 2019, all old yellow cards will become invalid.
 Personally, I think this would be a source of ruckus and more extortion, especially at the land borders.
 I can imagine the officials telling you that there is a different charge for ‘new entries.’
 It would be a miracle if travels went smoothly after this change.

-- If you have taken the vaccine in the past, you would not be required to take it again.
+- If you have taken the vaccine in the past, you don’t need to take it again.
 Simply go to the Port Health office with the old card and you would be fine.

 - Children below 10 years have been immunized at 9 months.
 There’s no need to take another vaccine or bring them at all.

-- Pregnant women are not exempted from taking the vaccine
+- Pregnant women and nursing mothers are exempted from taking the vaccine

 I’d like to hear your thoughts… Have you travelled recently with the new yellow card?
 Was it easy getting and traveling with one?